Friday, 6 February 2015

 Some millennia ago, the Blue Lotus (Nymphaea caerulea) was used medicinally and spiritually by the priesthoods of Ancient Egypt; and later by Hindus and Buddhists alike.

-Accordingly, I find it quite ironic that such experiences that were once considered normal, insightful, and mystical by many cultures are now considered illegal by most of today’s modern societies.
-At the same time, other more acceptable drugs are marketed to the population while considered “safe”, like alcohol, tobacco and sugar; as well as all the pharmaceuticals prescribed by doctors.
+Accordingly, I find it quite ironic that such experiences that were once considered natural, insightful, and mystical by many cultures are now considered illegal by most of today’s modern societies.
+At the same time, other more acceptable and much more lethal, addictive drugs are marketed to the population while considered “safe”, like alcohol, tobacco and sugar; as well as all the pharmaceuticals prescribed by doctors

-It appears that for the powers that be, some drugs are more important than others, depending on who uses them and how much money can be made off them.
+the powers that be, some drugs are more important than others.
+And it depends on who uses them and how much money can be made off them.
 How could cannabis and mushrooms be illegal?
 How could Nature be illegal?
+But now that they are legal in certain places around the world, the same powers that be are attempting to capitalise on it.
+Unregulated THC gummy bears for everyone.
+How about some spray and cream?

 The Experiments